Publications

 Dissertation

 I defended my dissertation, entitled "Essays on Integrated Agency," in July 2022 at the University of Michigan.
 The dissertation offers an account of the role of integrity in our agency.
 I argue that the unification of the various facets of our agency into a coherent whole is essential for our self-governance: our ability to act in ways that reflect what we stand for.
 When we are fragmented–when our commitments conflict, or we otherwise fail to live up to what they require of us–we experience inner conflicts that hinder our ability to be self-governing.
-Here is the dissertation (but note that each of the papers in the dissertation have changed substantially since my defense!
-I am happy to provide up-to-date versions of the papers upon request).
+Here is the dissertation.
+Note that each of the papers in the dissertation have changed substantially since my defense!
+I am happy to provide up-to-date versions of the papers upon request.